rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 And day by day, from the first day to the last day, he read from the Book of the Law of God.
 They kept the feast seven days, and on the eighth day there was a solemn assembly, according to the rule. ^0818

 Now on the twenty-fourth day of this month the people of Israel were assembled with fasting and in sackcloth, and with earth on their heads. ^0901

 And the Israelites separated themselves from all foreigners and stood and confessed their sins and the iniquities of their fathers. ^0902

-And they stood up in their place and read from the Book of the Law of the Lord their God for a quarter of the day; for another quarter of it they made confession and worshiped the Lord their God. ^0903
+And they stood up in their place and read from the Book of the Law of the LORD their God for a quarter of the day; for another quarter of it they made confession and worshiped the LORD their God. ^0903

-On the stairs of the Levites stood Jeshua, Bani, Kadmiel, Shebaniah, Bunni, Sherebiah, Bani, and Chenani; and they cried with a loud voice to the Lord their God. ^0904
+On the stairs of the Levites stood Jeshua, Bani, Kadmiel, Shebaniah, Bunni, Sherebiah, Bani, and Chenani; and they cried with a loud voice to the LORD their God. ^0904

-Then the Levites, Jeshua, Kadmiel, Bani, Hashabneiah, Sherebiah, Hodiah, Shebaniah, and Pethahiah, said, Stand up and bless the Lord your God from everlasting to everlasting.
+Then the Levites, Jeshua, Kadmiel, Bani, Hashabneiah, Sherebiah, Hodiah, Shebaniah, and Pethahiah, said, Stand up and bless the LORD your God from everlasting to everlasting.
 Blessed be your glorious name, which is exalted above all blessing and praise. ^0905

-You are the Lord, you alone.
+You are the LORD, you alone.
 You have made heaven, the heaven of heavens, with all their host, the earth and all that is on it, the seas and all that is in them; and you preserve all of them; and the host of heaven worships you. ^0906

-You are the Lord, the God who chose Abram and brought him out of Ur of the Chaldeans and gave him the name Abraham. ^0907
+You are the LORD, the God who chose Abram and brought him out of Ur of the Chaldeans and gave him the name Abraham. ^0907

 You found his heart faithful before you, and made with him the covenant to give to his offspring the land of the Canaanite, the Hittite, the Amorite, the Perizzite, the Jebusite, and the Girgashite.
 And you have kept your promise, for you are righteous. ^0908